-Meet Brittney Brown, Twin & Dog Mom, Fiction Nerd, Procedure Enthusiast, and Weather Watcher
+Meet Brittney Brown, Product Manager and Weather Watcher

 I’d like you to help me welcome Brittney Brown to the Product team at Revelry!
 She worked at two startups before finding her way to Revelry, and as a friend of the Ramos family, she actually had been hearing about the company for years.
 Luckily, the stars were aligned when the opportunity to join us as a Product Manager presented itself.